In order to be eligible to participate in extracurricular activities, a student must satisfy the following requirements:

-- maintain a schedule with at least six credit hours on a for-credit basis or be a student in the Center for Career Discovery and Development on a work term
+for Fall and Spring semesters, maintain a schedule with at least six credit hours on a for-credit basis or be a student registered with the Center for Career Discovery and Development on a work term

-all student organization officers must be enrolled in Georgia Tech classes with at least six credit hours on a for-credit basis or be a student in the Center for Career Discovery and Development on a work term in Atlanta
+all student organization officers must be enrolled in Georgia Tech classes with at least six credit hours on a for-credit basis or be a student registered with the Center for Career Discovery and Development on a work term in Atlanta

 B. Scheduling of Events